Jan 29, 2015Hydro Power: Using the pool in strength training

 There are now many books and videos available on how to utilize water in your fitness and strength training programs.
 Here are some of my favorites:

-Here are some Web sites that contain good information on workouts and products:
+Here are two other websites that contain good information on workouts and products: